arizvisa/ida-minsc/docs/static/tagging.rst

 an iterator is returned.
 This iterator yields a tuple containing the address the tag was found at, as well as a dictionary containing the values of the tags that were queried.
 This then allows a user to act on the tags such as emitting them to the console, or storing them in another data structure.
-See :ref:`tag-querying-examples-global` for such an example.
+See :ref:`tagging-examples-querying-globals` for such an example.

 When calling :py:func:`database.selectcontents`, however, an iterator that returns